atzori/runSPARQL/README.md

     wfn: <http://webofcode.org/wfn/>

 Function will be called with `wfn:runSPARQL`.
-Please note that if function is not registered properly (see below for the installation instructions), you must use `PREFIX wfn: <java:org.webofcode.wfn.>` as in the examples section.
+Please note that if function is not registered, you must use `PREFIX wfn: <java:org.webofcode.wfn.>` as in the examples section.

 Install and compile *(tested with Fuseki 3.8.0)*
 -------------------
-1. ensure you have at least OpenJDK 8 correctly installed
+1. ensure you have OpenJDK 8 or later correctly installed
 2. download and extract [Apache Fuseki 2](https://jena.apache.org/download/#apache-jena-fuseki) on directory `./fuseki`
-    - enable logging (optional but recommended): `cp -i config/log4j.properties fuseki/run/`
+   - enable runSPARQL logging (optional but recommended for debugging): `cp -i config/log4j.properties fuseki/run/`
-    - register the function (optional but recommended): add `ja:loadClass  "org.webofcode.wfn.runSPARQL"; ` just before last period (`.`) in `fuseki/run/config.ttl` (alternatively: `cp -i config/config.ttl fuseki/run/`)
-    - create a service with example data: `cp -i config/service1.ttl fuseki/run/configuration/`
-3. compile runSPARQL Java code: `./compile`
+3. compile runSPARQL Java source code: `./compile`
-4. run fuseki: `./run-fuseki`
+4. run fuseki: `./run-fuseki` *(this will use settings in `./config/config.ttl`)*

 Usage